semji/mockservr/docs/http_mocking.rst

 The `query` option defines how the incoming HTTP request's query parameters will be matched. **It must be an object** in which each key/value pair correspond to a query parameter/value.
 The value in each key/value pair is a :ref:`validator`.
+If not defined `query` will match any incoming request.

 .. code-block:: yaml
     :caption: YAML